captainhaddock18/Devops-Pipeline-Monitoring-Tool/README.md

 1. **Start the Jenkins server:**

     Ensure Jenkins is running on `localhost:8080`.
-If not already installed, follow the [Jenkins installation guide](https://www.jenkins.io/doc/book/installing/).
+If Jenkins is not installed, follow the [installation guide](https://www.jenkins.io/doc/book/installing/).

 2. **Run the Go backend:**